 I sit for up to 9 hours a day, and it’s killing me.
 It’s time for a change!

 Everything in moderation, that’s the key to a happy and healthy lifestyle, but too often we forget this rule when we choose our working posture.
 I have been in the business sector since 1995, and the majority of it was sitting down.
-I’ve noticed over the years a severe change in my overall health and well being.
+I’ve noticed over the years a severe change in my overall health and well-being.
 Most of it I can contribute to simply growing old, but I’ve started noticing a few things that shouldn’t be happening.

 Shortly after sitting down, I begin to get fatigued, you know, that one eye open, blurry vision kind of feeling.
 Often times I will have to urge to go to the bathroom, but once I’m up, the feeling goes away.
 I also notice my legs become tight and painful over time.

 Standing, however, is completely different.
-I feel more awake, I’m able to breath better, and the only discomfort I feel is a tightness in my knees, and my feet will sometimes tingle.
+I feel more awake, I’m able to breathe better, and the only discomfort I feel is a tightness in my knees, and my feet will sometimes tingle.
 Both of these symptoms can be eliminated by simply moving around, which I tend to do when I have a good beat going and am engrossed in my work.
 Standing at work is nothing new to me.

 A number of years ago, during my previous employment, I converted my “desk” (which was merely a shelf bolted to the wall) to a standing desk.
 This was done by placing a shelf above my work surface, and my monitors would go on another shelf at eye level.
 This worked well, except for not being able to sit down.
 I had a drafting chair, which was tall enough, but the original desk got in the way of my knees.
 During that period I was going through a daily discomfort with my body, which I found out later was related to stress.

 Fast forward to 2017, and I’ve been in my new position for 5 years.
 During that time I didn’t have the ability to create a sit/stand working situation.
-I was able to get ahold of a three monitor stand, which made the pain of sitting all day a little more bearable.
+I was able to get ahold of a three-monitor stand, which made the pain of sitting all day a little more bearable.

 In September I purchased a sit/stand riser.